Insurance During COVID-19

 Unless you have confirmed that your current insurance provides excellent coverage for health and mental health services you may receive in Grinnell, we recommend that you consider purchasing the student group insurance, which is widely accepted in the community.
 This recommendation is based on seeing some students postpone or forego needed treatment because their insurance will not cover services here.

-The deadline to elect coverage or complete the waiver form and receive credit is August 14, 2019.
+The waiver process opens July 10, 2020 and the deadline to elect coverage or complete the waiver form and receive credit is August 14, 2020.

 Most services provided by Student Health and Wellness (SHAW) are free to students.
 Modest fees are charged for some services such as immunizations, HIV testing, and Plan B.